DiyMediaServer

 ssh-keygen -t rsa -b 4096

-This command creates two files: a private key (which you guard with your life) and a public key (which you can share freely).
-By default, both keys land in your repesctive .ssh folder (~/.ssh/ on Linux and C:\Users\UserName\.ssh on windows).
+This creates two files: a private key (which you guard with your life) and a public key (which you can share freely).
+By default, both keys land in your .ssh folder (~/.ssh/ on Linux and macOS, C:\Users\YourName\.ssh on Windows).

 Tip: Always set a passphrase on your private key.
 It’s your last line of defense if someone gets physical access to your laptop or workstation.